nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 In sequence view, one can observe mutations in a particular gene.
 One of Nextclade's strengths is that nucleotide and amino acid changes are visualised in the tooltip in a codon-aware way, as you can see in the example below

 ![Alignment tooltip](../assets/web_alignment-tip.png)

+### Next steps

+After the analysis is complete, you can view the phylogenetic tree with your sequences placed on it: See [Phylogenetic tree view](phylogenetic-tree-view) for details.

+You can also download the analysis results in a variety of formats: See [Export](export) for details.